aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 4. Rasterize and cover so that cells of interest are 1 and others are 0;

-5.  create an egv with `egvtools::distance2egv()`.
+5. Create an EGV using `egvtools::distance2egv()`.
 Expect warning regarding nothing to do with aggregation.
-It is because `egvtools::distance2egv()` already operate at egv-template not the input-template resolution.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
+That is because function `egvtools::distance2egv()` already operate at EGV template not the input template resolution.
+To prevent possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.

-Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.
+6. Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.